Nidaa Khoury: Other

-Khoury's first book, I’ll Declare to You My Silence, was published in 1987 and attracted the attention of literature researchers, who cited her poetry's uniqueness and complexity.
+Khoury's first book, I'll Declare to You My Silence, was published in 1984.
 Since then, Khoury has published eight more books, among them Rings of Salt, published in Lebanon in 1998 by al-Muassa al-Arabiya, Beirut.
 Another book, The Most Beautiful Goddess is crying, was published in Egypt in 2000 by Markaz al-Khadara, Cairo.
-Khoury's books published in Akko, Nazareth, and Jerusalem have won positive reviews, particularly The Wind Belt, published by Abu-Rachmon in Akko in 1990.
+Khoury's 1990 book The Wind Belt was published by Abu-Rachmon in Akko.

-A departure in Khoury's writing is embodied by Book of the Flaw, which was rejected by publishers in the Arab world due to its character and content.
+Khoury's Book of the Flaw (2011) was published by Kolbo Sfarìm in Haifa after being rejected by other regional publishers.
 It was ultimately published by Kolbo Sfarìm in Haifa in 2011.
 Book of the Flaw is a modernist book of poetry that addresses Christian theology and challenges the sacrament of Holy Communion as a central Catholic ritual.
-It demonstrates the breakdown of the source of authority, and undergoes a series of parallel contradictions in the process of attaining redemption.
+The collection addresses Christian theology and critiques the sacrament of Holy Communion.

 In 2005, Khoury began teaching in the Hebrew Literature Department of Ben-Gurion University.
 In 2009, she was appointed Senior Lecturer in the department and in the General Studies Department's conflict resolution program.
 Since 2014, she has served as head of the admissions committee for the conflict resolution program.

 In 2013, Khoury was appointed Full Professor.
 She also taught in the Department of Middle East Studies at Ben-Gurion.
 Since 2011, she has been on the board of directors of the Eliashar Center for the Study of Sephardic Jewry at Ben-Gurion.